Artistic research. An Island Surrounded by Land

 For their contribution to An Island Surrounded by Land, the artist wishes to express her gratitude to: Alij Alallo, Damir Achokh, Aydamir Baste, Darya Bobrenko, Diana Goncharova, Yuri Dudin, Ksenia Zhukova, Natalya Karpun, Kristina Klemesheva, Nabi Koblev, Mikhail Kudin, Marina Kurashinova, Natalya Loktea, Yulia Naberezhnaya, Madina Pashtova, Oksana Polyakova, Vladimir Pshenokov, Marina Romanova, Ekaterina Savchenko, Murdin Teshev, Safet, Shamset and Maria Teshev, Aisa Tlif, Bulat Khalilov, Ruslan and Saret Kheyshkho, Madin Khusht, Tamara Chuntyzheva, Vitaly Shtybin, Auches and Valid Skhalakhov, Batmiz Skhalakhov, the Achmizov family from the aul Psebe and Tereshev family from the aul Nadzhigo, workers of the houses of culture of the village Tsypka and the auls Agui-Shapsug and Maloye Pseushkho, all the residents of the Tuapsinsky and Lazarevsky districts who opened the doors of their homes, shared literature and supported me while working on this project, as well as the Adyghe Kheku Telegram channel, the Shyble podcast (Islam Sapiyev and Gunef Yedydzh), and the journal SCAPP.

-Special thanks to my companions during all the expeditions: my husband Andrey Kuznetsov and son Nairi Kuznetsov.
+Special thanks to the project curator, Ekaterina Savchenko, and the Garage Field Research Team—Oksana Polyakova, Daria Bobrenko, and Ksenia Zhukova.
+And to my companions during all the expeditions: my husband Andrey Kuznetsov and son Nairi Kuznetsov.